raindropio/help/docs/getting-started/install-extension/index.md

 ---
 title: Install Extension
-slug: ../install-extension
+slug: /install-extension
 ---
-When you install the Raindrop.io extension in your browser, you can easily save any page or link by simply clicking the Raindrop.io button.
+You can use Raindrop.io in your favorite browser and bookmark items using our browser extensions.

 <div className='carousel'>